 There’s no right or wrong answer.
 But I want you to look beyond these immediate benefits.

 Let me put it this way.
 You don’t want to make money for the sake of adding more zeros to your bank account.
-What you want are financial freedom and a certain lifestyle.
+What you want is financial freedom and a certain lifestyle.

 So let’s unearth the real reason you want to launch a blog and for this I want you to do a little exercise.

 Ask yourself, why do I want to start a blog?
 What do I hope to accomplish by starting blogging?
 Whatever your answer is, ask yourself why again.
 Repeat the question 3-4 times, until you have a clear picture and figure out the real reason you want to start a blog.

 Now you are up to something.
 Once you can envision the lifestyle you aim for and establish a measurable goal, you’ll feel inspired and motivated from the inside.